Sh4un221/shoeWebsite/README.md

 `grid-template-columns`: The `grid-template-columns` property specifies the number  (and the widths) of columns in a grid  layout.

+The `grid-gap` property defines the size of  the gap between the rows *and* columns in a grid layout, and is a shorthand property for the  following properties:

+- [grid-row-gap](https://www.w3schools.com/cssref/pr_grid-row-gap.php): The `grid-row-gap` property defines the size of the gap between the rows  in a grid layout.
+- [grid-column-gap](https://www.w3schools.com/cssref/pr_grid-column-gap.php): The `grid-column-gap` property defines the size of the gap between the columns in a grid layout.

 `text-decoration`: The `text-decoration` property specifies the decoration added to text,  and is a shorthand  property for:

 - text-decoration-line (required)